soban-al1/growth-prompts-for-pms/README.md

 # 🚀 Growth-Powered Prompts for Product Managers

-Welcome to a curated collection of powerful prompts tailored for **Senior Product Managers** focused on **user conversion**, **activation**, and **retention**.
+Welcome to a curated collection of powerful prompts tailored for **Product Managers** focused on **user conversion**, **activation**, and **retention**.
 Use these prompts with tools like **ChatGPT**, **Claude**, or any LLM-based assistant to supercharge your product workflows.

 ---

 ## 🧠 Why This Repo?

-As a Senior Product Manager, you're expected to move fast, think deep, and deliver user-centric outcomes.
+As a Product Manager, you're expected to move fast, think deep, and deliver user-centric outcomes.
 These prompts are designed to:

 - Kickstart **growth strategies**
 - Improve **onboarding flows**